 Though I maintain another site devoted to Nazareth archeology, a few pages relative to the so-called “Caesarea inscription” can be found here.
 That inscription is the only non-Christian attestation to the existence of Nazareth in Roman times.
 However, my original research in 2013 determined that the inscription is a 1962 forgery.

-The sitemap is a good place to start and perhaps the single most useful page on this site.
+The sitemap is also a good place to start.
 I keep it updated and have tried to make it maximally user-friendly.
 To quickly access the (arguably) most important pages, first read the starred posts found on the Sitemap.
 Those entries will give you a good overview of my thought and the avenues along which I think ongoing investigations of Christian origins must proceed.